Nimus-oes/frontend-components/03_menu_togglable-tabs/README.md

 - **Inactive state**:

-  - Tab buttons hav a light purple background color
+  - Tab buttons have a light purple background color
   - The first tab's content is displayed by default

 - **Hover state**: